 Plastic is lightweight and offers better light transmission and higher impact resistance than glass.
-Controlled Fluidics can machine your optics from a range of materials, lowering your costs and providing you with an excellent product.
+Controlled Fluidics offers optical machining services with a range of materials, lowering your costs and providing you with an excellent product.

-The machining process can produce an extremely accurate component.
-For some applications, a machined optic is a requirement for proper performance.
+The optical machining process can produce an extremely accurate component.
+In fact, for some applications, a machined optic is a requirement for proper performance.

 Weight: Lighter Is Better

 Plastic optics are significantly lighter than glass — on the order of three times!
-Our plastic options provide a particular advantage as optics increase in size.
+As a result, our plastic options provide a particular advantage as optics increase in size.

 Impact Resistance for Function and Safety